 OERs use Creative Commons (CC) licenses to ensure that materials can be used in a wide variety of ways e.g. edited, remixed, enhanced and copied.

 Open Access (OA) refers to freely available content permanently online such as scholarly articles and journals.
 These resources can be reused and there is some scope for alteration.
 OER, on the otherhand, encourages remixing and redistibution of the resource and covers a much wider range of materials.

-You can also post your question on LibAnswers, the Library's online enquiry service or tweet us @IOELibrary.
-Please note these services operate when the Help Point is open.
+You can also post your question on LibAnswers, the Library's online enquiry service, tweet us @IOELibrary or contact us on Instagram @ioelibrary.
+Please note these services operate when the Help Desk is open.

 OER Mythbusting aims to bust myths about Open Educational Resources!
 There are two parts – a mythbusting guide and a quick introduction to OER.
 Both will help you find fast, simple and useful answers to myths, statements and unsupported claims about how Open Educational Resources (OER) do not work or do not suite educational systems and environments.
 They do.